nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 **Risk**: Low
-**Type**: consistency (small judgement-call on which code to standardise on) **Files**: `scripts/quality/check-markdown-format.sh`, `scripts/quality/check-markdown-links.sh`, `scripts/quality/check-file-format.sh`, `scripts/quality/check-shell-lint.sh` (aligning with `scripts/quality/scan-secrets.sh`)
+**Type**: consistency (small judgement-call on which code to standardise on) **Files**: `scripts/quality/check-markdown-format.sh`, `scripts/quality/check-markdown-links.sh`, `scripts/quality/check-file-format.sh` (aligning with `scripts/quality/scan-secrets.sh`)

-**Context**: The quality scripts disagree on how an unrecognised `check` mode is reported. `scan-secrets.sh` (PR 8) uses `return 126` and documents it in an `Exit codes` block, deliberately distinguishing a usage error from a real finding (`1`). `check-markdown-format.sh`, `check-markdown-links.sh` and `check-file-format.sh` instead `echo … >&2 && exit 1`, conflating "you passed a bad mode" with "the check failed". `check-shell-lint.sh` has no dispatch guard at all.
+**Context**: The quality scripts disagree on how an unrecognised `check` mode is reported. `scan-secrets.sh` (PR 8) uses `return 126` and documents it in an `Exit codes` block, deliberately distinguishing a usage error from a real finding (`1`). `check-markdown-format.sh`, `check-markdown-links.sh` and `check-file-format.sh` instead `echo … >&2 && exit 1`, conflating "you passed a bad mode" with "the check failed". (`check-shell-lint.sh` is out of scope — it is file-based and has no `check`-mode dispatch to guard.)
 This divergence means a caller cannot rely on the exit code to tell a misconfiguration apart from a genuine lint/format/secret failure.

 **Proposed change**: Standardise on `scan-secrets.sh`'s convention — `126` for an unrecognised check mode — across every quality script, and add/extend the header